Europe promises to reopen for summer tourism in wake of coronavirus

 ANDREAS SOLARO/AFP via Getty Images

-Italy has been one of the destinations worst hit by the pandemic, with a "very long" lockdown imposed back in March, but the Beautiful Country may not be off limits for much longer.
+Italy has been one of the destinations worst hit by the pandemic, with a "very long" lockdown imposed back in March, but the Beautiful Country won't be off limits for much longer.

-The Italian government has said it expects borders to be open to tourists by summertime, although a drop in numbers is predicted for obvious reasons.
+The Italian government has announced EU travelers will be allowed to enter without having to go into quarantine from June 3 in a "calculated risk" to get the country's tourism industry moving again.

+"We have to accept it, otherwise we will never be able to start up again."

-At present, the country, along with the rest of the EU, currently has restrictions in place on all non-essential travel from outside the Schengen Zone (a grouping of 26 countries that normally have open borders) -- apart from the UK.
+At present, Italy along with the rest of the EU, currently has restrictions in place on all non-essential travel from outside the Schengen Zone (a grouping of 26 countries that normally have open borders) -- apart from the UK.

+Travelers from EU countries have previously been required to undergo a two-week quarantine before entering the country.

+The announced measures are a major step in the country's efforts to restart its economy after more than two months of lockdown.

-In addition, nearby Austria and Switzerland have put heavy restrictions on traveling across the borders, while many airlines have canceled the majority of their flights to Italy, so reopening won't be a straightforward process.
+However, nearby Austria and Switzerland still have heavy restrictions in place regarding traveling across the borders, while many airlines have canceled the majority of their flights to Italy, so reopening won't be a straightforward process.

-However, officials seem keen to get things moving.
+But officials have made it clear they're keen to get things moving.

 "I have never spoken, nor ever thought, of closing the Italian borders to tourists for 2020," Giorgio Palmucci, president of the Italian National Tourist Board (ENIT) told local reporters last month.
 "I am working on the exact opposite."